 I should first acknowledge that it is extremely unlikely that João Paulo will win this award, almost no matter what happens from here on out.
 The winners of the MVP award have almost exclusively been offensive players.
 The only exception to that rule was when goalkeeper Tony Meola won it in 2000 while registering 16 shutouts, a record that still stands today.
-The last time someone outside the Top 5 in the Golden Boot race was even was named a finalist was in 2009, when Shalrie Joseph finished second in MVP voting, and that was mostly because of his 8-goal, 8-assist season.
+The last time someone outside the Top 5 in goals+assists was even named a finalist was in 2009, when Shalrie Joseph finished second in MVP voting, and that was mostly because of his 8-goal, 8-assist season.

 João Paulo currently sits on 3 goals and 10 assists, which are solid offensive numbers, but probably a bit short of the kind of stats that are going to make for a compelling national MVP campaign.
 I’m going to ask you to put all that aside and just open your mind to this simple question: Why shouldn’t the MVP be a player who contributes on both sides of the ball?

 But let’s start with those offensive numbers, since that’s where a lot of voters are going to look anyway.
 If we simply jettison all the secondary assists and penalties from the conversation, João Paulo’s numbers look a lot better.
 He’s still got the three goals — all of them absolute bangers, by the way — and he still has 8 assists.
 Here’s how FBref.com shows him stacking up against some of the other top contenders:

 Admittedly, João Paulo still appears to be lacking by this metric but I think it shows that the gap isn’t quite as big as it may otherwise seem.

 If we expand offensive contributions beyond simply goals and assists, though, João Paulo’s candidacy starts to look a bit better.